chrisgrieser/alfred-bibtex-citation-picker/README.md

 > Not all formats support all citation-related features.
 For example, adding Page numbers as well as inline-citations are not supported for Latex, Wikilinks, and Tags, and iA Writer does not support multiple citations.

 ### Other Format Customizations
 If you want to use a format that is not available, you can customize the format yourself by changing the workflow environment variables starting with `_format`.
-(Tutorial: [how to set environment variables in Alfred](https://www.alfredapp.com/help/workflows/advanced/variables/#environment))
+(Tutorial: [How to set environment variables in Alfred](https://www.alfredapp.com/help/workflows/advanced/variables/#environment))

 If there is a citation syntax that is commonly used, or if you want to improve support for an existing format, feel free to open a [Feature Request](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/issues/new?assignees=&labels=enhancement&template=feature_request.yml&title=Feature+Request%3A+).

 You can also make a PR to [this file which defines the citation formats](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/blob/main/scripts/toggle-citation-format.js).

 ## Advanced Usage

 ### Bibliography Actions
-- `⇧ + ↵`: Reveal the entry in Zotero, neovim, BibDesk, VS Code, or Sublime, depending on the setting in the workflow configuration.
+- `⇧ + ↵`: Reveal the entry in Zotero, neovim, BibDesk, VS Code, or Sublime Text, depending on the setting in the workflow configuration.
 - `⌘⌥ + ↵`: Paste the full bibliographic entry in the APA 6th Style (requires [Pandoc](https://pandoc.org/installing.html)).
 - `⌘ + L`: Preview the (unabridged) title, abstract, and list of keywords.
 - `⌘fn + ↵`: Delete the entry from the BibTeX library. (⚠️ This feature is untested with BibTeX files created with apps other than BibDesk and Bookends.
 [Create an issue](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/issues) for problems with other apps.)

+### Add New Entries
-- `universal action`: Uses the selected __DOI__, __ISBN__, or __URL containing a DOI__ to add a new entry to the library.
+- `universal action` or `hotkey`: Uses the selected __DOI__, __ISBN__, or __URL containing a DOI__ to add a new entry to the library.
   - *Experimental:* A second universal action can be used to parse & add a bibliographic entry.
 Requires [anystyle](https://github.com/inukshuk/anystyle).
   - The new entry is added to your library, with a correctly formatted and unique citekey.
 Afterward, the entry is opened.
-- `file action`: Use the "Add Entry and Auto-file" action on a PDF file that includes a DOI.
+- `file action`: Use the `Add Entry and Auto-file` action on a PDF file that includes a DOI.
 The DOI is automatically retrieved from the PDF, the entry added to the library, and the PDF auto-filed (see [PDF Management Actions](#pdf-management-actions)).
 Requires [pdfgrep](https://pdfgrep.org/).

 > __Note__
 > Adding or removing entries does __not__ work with the [BetterBibTeX Zotero Plugin](https://retorque.re/zotero-better-bibtex/) since the plugin only does a one-way-sync (Zotero ➞ BibTeX file), meaning any changes to the `.bib` file are not reflected in Zotero.